Gruppe-H/DB_assignment1/README.md

 ### 5. Formulate ten relevant questions for extracting information from the database, design and develop database functionality for implementing the information extraction (for the relevance consult the instructor).

 1. Is there a correlation between population and total emissions?
-2. From 2016 to 2017, has there been a reduction in base_emissions?
+2. From 2016 to 2017, has there been a reduction in base emissions?
-3. From 2016 to 2023, what change has there been in target_emission?
+3. From 2016 to 2023, what change has there been in target emission?
 4. Is there a difference in the target reduction emissions based on whether or not the city is a member of C40 or GCoM?
-5. Is there a visible difference between the regions or CDP regions when it comes to reduction targets?
+5. Is there a visible difference between the regions or CDP regions when it comes to target emission?
 6. Which organization plans to reduce the most in %?
-7. What correlation is there between GDP, emissions and reduction targets?
+7. What correlation is there between GDP, base emissions and target emissions?
 8. How many countries are represented in the data?
-9. How many have a desired reduction target without a baseline emission?
+9. How many have a desired target emission without a base emission?
-10. Is there a correlation between baseline year and the reduction target?
+10. Is there a correlation between baseline year and the target emissions?

 ### 6. Design and implement a model for scaling the database, considering ACID and/or CAP theorem rules.